 – – – – – – – – – – – – – – – – – – – –

-What to do Anstruther and East Neuk of Fife villages
+What to do in Anstruther and the East Neuk of Fife villages

 Anstruther is the most important of a few settlements forming the East Neuk of Fife villages, the East Corner in Old Scots.
 The East Neuk has a rich history along with Scotland and the Kingdom of Fife, one of the seven original Pictish kingdoms of Caledonia.